Students of Master’s Programme in Economics (General Track). Open to other students as well.

 |Activities and teaching methods in support of learning

 All material related to the course is delivered through the Moodle area of the course, which also contains a discussion forum where students can discuss issues related to the course with each other and the teacher.
-During the lectures, the students can post spontaneous comments and questions in the Presemo room for the course.
-The lectures involve a number of activating questions, also answered through Presemo.
-Each homework assignment involves multiple-choice questions that the students answer through Moodle before the exercise sessions related to the homework assignment.
+During the lectures, a classroom participation system, such as Presemo, may be used to facilitate posting and for answering activating questions.
+Solutions to the homework assignments or quizzes based on them on the Moodle area of the course are graded, and the solutions are discussed during the lectures or in special exercise sessions.

 |Assessment practices and criteria